Pūkenga Whakaita Kai (Ngā Tohunga Mātai Kai)

 - volunteering at district health boards or with Dietitians New Zealand to help run professional development workshops, or produce newsletters

-- approaching private businesses, such as Fonterra or Foodstuffs, that employ dietitians.
+- approaching private businesses that employ dietitians.

 Types of employers varied